AnushreePandey/SeleniumProjects/README.md

 # SeleniumProjects
-A repository for Practice Selenium WebDriver projects using Java programming language with TestNG framework ,Maven build tool and Jenkins CI/CD tool.
+A repository to Practice Selenium WebDriver projects using Java programming language with TestNG framework, Maven build tool and Jenkins CI/CD tool.